-Light and bright, with a touch of smokiness courtesy of the bacon, this frittata is bound to be a sure-fire hit.
+Light and bright, with a touch of smokiness courtesy of the bacon, this quiche is bound to be a sure-fire hit.

 6 thick slices bacon, diced